utraf-pasteur-institute/CellWalker/README.md

 Under progress

 **Setting up python environment**
+The CellWalker setup was tested using <a href="https://www.anaconda.com/" target="_blank">Anaconda Python</a> distribution.
+But it should be possible to use other python distributions as well.<br><br>

 Clone the github repository to your local system and browse to the downloaded folder from a command line (for linux) or using Anaconda Prompt (for windows)

 Create an environment with Python 3.6.
-This step is tested using <a href="https://www.anaconda.com/">Anaconda Python distribution</a>.
-But it should be possible to use other python distributions as well.
 ```
 conda create --name cellwalker python=3.6
 ```